citizensense/AirKit_Logbook/toolkit.md

 The Dustbox 2.0 is a particulate matter monitor designed by Citizen Sense to undertake air quality sensing.
 We have designed the Dustbox 2.0 based on our experience of citizen sensing in the US and the UK, including with our [Dustbox 1.0](https://citizensense.net/kits/dustbox-hardware/).

 The shape of the Dustbox 2.0 resembles particulate matter, including pollen and diesel particles, when magnified under an electron microscope.
 The housing is 3D-printed.
 The Dustbox 2.0 uses a [Plantower PMS5003](http://www.plantower.com/en/content/?108.html) sensor to sense particles.
-These sensors have laser counters that measure airborne particulate matter.
+These sensors use an infrared laser to optically sense and measure airborne particulate matter.
 There is a small fan that draws air into the sensor and passes it through a laser that can detect the concentration and size of particles in the air.

 Every 60 seconds, the Dustbox 2.0 monitor measures 3 different environmental variables: (1) particulate matter, (2) temperature and (3) humidity.
 Such fine-grained data can help to observe and understand even small variations in the surrounding air.
 The Dustbox 2.0 connects to a Wi-Fi network using a microcontroller and sends data to the Airsift(airsift.citizensense.net/) platform for analysis.